Chapter 6: "House Divided"

 December 5th, 1939

-For a brief time, the edging sense of dread for Group 935's future had ceased, leaving Doctor Maxis almost cathartic as he wandered through the crowded halls of Der Riese's renowned laboratories.
+Doctor Maxis wondered if the excursion to find Richtofen was even worth the trouble, though he seemed to enjoy the walk away from the cramped laboratory.
+For a brief time, the edging sense of dread for Group 935's future had ceased, leaving Doctor Maxis almost cathartic as he wandered through the crowded halls of Der Riese's many buildings.
 Scientists once under Maxis' own tutelage shuffled about, nodding their heads in respect to the Doctor in hopes of a returned acknowledgment.
 Maxis smiled, nodding his head back to his peers; With such respectable young scientists under his wing, Maxis wondered just what there was to worry about.

 The dread permeated his mind once more as he arrived at his destination, where Doctor Richtofen and Doctor Schuster have been holed up the past twenty-four hours in the hopes that he, Doctor Ludvig Maxis, would approve.
 While he respected Doctor Richtofen, as a man he could not find it in himself to see Edward as a scientist of equal measure.
 Much like many men of science before his time, Doctor Richtofen was fueled by his own ego and a desire to be above his peers.
 Such an attitude could never meld with Group 935's goals and Maxis' leadership.
 Maxis begrudged any interactions with Richtofen, preferring to keep them to a minimum ever since the initial test which brought a dead subject back to life.
 It was a wonder how Schuster could keep sane working under Richtofen, though he always struck Doctor Maxis as the submissive type.

 The metal door to the laboratory was locked electronically from the inside.
-Despite his mistrust of Doctor Richtofen as of late, Doctor Maxis had given him authority to create lock pass-codes and access to the facility's administrative systems, for reasons of seniority.
+Despite his mistrust of Doctor Richtofen as of late, Doctor Maxis had given him authority to create lock pass-codes and access to the facility's administrative systems, due to his tenure in Group 935.

 Doctor Maxis knocked on the door with his left hand with enough force to be heard through the thick metal the door was comprised of.
 A moment passed, as Doctor Maxis stared at the Group 935 insignia painted out on the door.
 It was as if the symbol mocked him for being locked out of his own lab; By his own staff.